CHAPTER 10 ~ (Part 1)

 When I and a friend was in JHS 126 in Astoria, Queens this friend of mine and I would send away for live radio show tickets as T.V. was not yet that popular.
 The most amazing thing about these radio shows was the sound effects that had to be accomplished by the sound experts and were great to watch as they would use all kinds of strategies and techniques to accomplish the sound effects for the particular radio scene that the audience was viewing and also hearing on the radio.
 Sometimes we would see one radio show and than have to run to the next theatre to see another one all in the same day.
 Anyway, one day I went with my cousin [also named Nick] to go and see one of these radio shows.
 Nick had contracted polio back at that time and later would move to California but before he moved he would become the President of the Student Body in JHS 126.

-When we got to the theatre in Manhattan the public was to go up to the balcony to watch the radio show while any performing entertainers were to go to the orchestra as they would be called to go onstage and do their entertaining.
+Getting back to this story about my Dad's Chevy when we got to the theatre in Manhattan the public was to go up to the balcony to watch the radio show while any performing entertainers were to go to the orchestra as they would be called to go onstage and do their entertaining.

 When the radio show was over, Nick and I were about to leave and were outside of the theatre when one of the ushers called to us and asked if we wanted to go back in to view a live news TV show........of course we said "yes".
 The usher being a nice guy saw that my cousin was disabled allowed us to sit in the orchestra rather than drag ourselves back up to the balcony.
 The usher put us in the front row right next to this young entertainer with the silly name Eddie Fisher.